-The Israelites were very happy that God delivered them from slavery in Egypt!
+The Israelites were very happy that God delivered them from slavery in Egypt.

-Parents: Ask your child this question: What did the Israelites celebrate on the night they left Egypt, that God's people celebrate today?
+Parents: Ask your child this question: Why were the Israelites happy when they left Egypt?
+Explain to your child what their departure from Egypt represents for God's people today.